pillingworth/zork-hateoas/README.md

 A simple demonstrator that allows the world of Zork to be discovered and navigated using a HATEAOS API.

 ## Prerequisites

-The application can de developed and built on Windows, Linux or MacOS.
+The application can be developed and built on Windows, Linux or MacOS.

 The application is written in Java and requires Java 8+.
 AdoptOpenJDK version jdk-11.0.7.10-hotspot was used for development.